Modern Minimal Perfect Hashing: A Survey: Evaluation

 \myparagraph{Queries\@.} The query throughput of all approaches in \cref{fig:scalingN} drops when increasing the input size $n$.
 This is expected because the data structures get larger and do not fit in cache.
 In general, all approaches perform pretty well regarding their query time.
-For techniques below 2.5 bits/key, PTHash \cite{pibiri2021pthash} and PHOBIC \cite{hermann2024phobic} remain the approaches with the fastest queries for the entire range of input sizes.
-However, SicHash \cite{lehmann2023sichash} comes close to them for large $n$, while having a more favorable trade-off between space consumption and construction throughput.
-When more space is allowed, PtrHash wins by a wide margin.
-However, its query performance drops significantly when passing $5\cdot 10^7$ keys.
+For techniques below 2.5 bits/key, PHast \cite{beling2025phast} by far remains the approach with the fastest queries for the entire range of input sizes.
+PtrHash \cite{grootkoerkamp2025ptrhash} comes close for large $n$.
+The query performance of PtrHash and PHast drops significantly when passing $10^7$ keys.
 This can be explained by the fact that PtrHash queries are close to the RAM throughput.
-This directly shows the data structure becoming larger than the cache, even though PtrHash has still by far the fastest queries.
+As the data structure becomes larger than the cache, the throughput drops.
+Due to PtrHash needing more space than PHast, it drops earlier.
 RecSplit based approaches (RecSplit \cite{esposito2020recsplit}, SIMDRecSplit \cite{bez2023high}, ShockHash-RS \cite{lehmann2023shockhash,lehmann2023bipartite}, MorphisHash \cite{hermann2025morphishash}, \consensus-RS \cite{lehmann2025consensus}) have much slower queries for the entire range of input sizes but offer faster construction.
 Over a large range of input sizes, their query performance has a very small slope.
 This indicates that they are more limited by the computation than memory access.